Ralph Wormeley (Virginia politician): Career

 During the American Revolutionary War, local patriots presumed he sided with Britain, although he remained in Middlesex County.
 After patriots intercepted a letter from his namesake son to John R. Grymes on April 4, 1776, Virginia authorities required that son to post a bond and confined him to this man's western Virginia lands, despite his protests.
 Two other sons clearly took up arms for Britain.
 Nonetheless, in 1781 a British privateer looted Rosegill and other plantations, prompting both Ralph Wormeleys to petition for compensation, particularly since when the more than 30 slaves were recovered, they had smallpox.
 In the 1787 Virginia tax census, two white adult males lived on the Middlesex county property, as did 54 adult slaves, 35 teenaged slaves, 13 horses including a stud horse, and 226 cattle.
-The "non-tithable" annotation can indicate the owner as an office-holder, asnd the son was a legislator at the time.
+The "non-tithable" annotation can indicate the owner as an office-holder, and the son was a legislator at the time.